-I currently work part-time at the maxillofacial clinic in Jönköping and part-time as Clinical Supervisor at the division of Image and functional odontology, Oral Pathology at Dentmed, KI.
-I am also employed part-time as dentist in the Swedish Armed Forces and am Chairperson of Tandläkare utan gränser, TLUG.
+I worked part-time at the maxillofacial clinic in Jönköping and part-time as Clinical Supervisor at the division of Image and functional odontology, Oral Pathology at Dentmed, KI.
+I was also employed part-time as dentist in the Swedish Armed Forces and a Chairperson of Tandläkare utan gränser, TLUG.

-My jobs are very different from each other.
-In Jönköping I do clinical work with surgery.
+My jobs were very different from each other.
+In Jönköping I did clinical work with surgery.
 Every operation is exciting.
-It is both a challenge and something familiar.
-My work at KI is completely different.
-Here I enter the role as teacher and I am responsible for hundreds of students.
+It was both a challenge and something familiar.
+My work at KI was completely different.
+There I entered the role as teacher and I am responsible for hundreds of students.
 It is exciting to see the students' joy and to follow their development.

-The job in the Swedish Armed Forces is something completely different to what I am used to.
-It is developing but for other senses.
+The job in the Swedish Armed Forces was something completely different to what I was used to.
+It was developing but for other senses.
 My role as Chairperson of TLUG had helped make me who I am.
-It is inspirational to meet so many different people across the world, to be surprised and inspired by and there are always new challenges.
+It is inspirational to meet so many different people across the world, to be surprised and inspired by and there were always new challenges.